Wiljea/db48x/help/db48x.md

 back to disk using `"config:equations.csv" STO`.
 # Release notes

-## Release 0.8.1 "Sale" - Multi-equation solver

-### Features

-* Multiple-equation solver (HP's MES), solves for variables one at a time
-* The `|` operator (aka `where`) applies to library equations
-* The `|` operator respects variables with units in expressions
-* simulator: Add support for copy and paste (to/from simulator)
-* Add support for cylindrical and spherical 2D and 3D vectors
-* Positional graphic combination operations (e.g. `GraphicRatio`)
-* Switch to Greek or Cyrillic keyboard maps based on character menu
-* Add EDIT menu commands to transient alpha (e.g. ▶F3 is Word→)
-* Index the  help file for performance (about 5x faster on DM42)
-* Accept verbatim code and RPL code snippets in the help file
-* Parse and show help topics taking all aliases into account
-* Convert lists and equations to RPL programs with `→Program`

-### Bug fixes

-* Show tagged values for vectors and matrices
-* Update the target global variable after running `root`
-* Show all variables in the `SolvingMenu` (with a settings to control it)
-* Unit-related commands accept tagged objects and expression-enclosed units
-* Add angular units (e.g. radians) in angular equations
-* Correct unit for `V` in `Cantilever Shear` (was `n` instead of `N`)
-* `Purge` now correctly restores UI patterns settings
-* Add missing font parameter to `→Grob` (HP calculator compatibility)
-* Include equations and xlibs to list of symbolic objects
-* Fix precision loss for `atan`, `acos` and `asin` for some values
-* Add angles for `atan2` when using hardware-accelerated floating-point
-* Remove spaces and separators in the names of library equations
-* keyboard: Replace ASN with ->NUM
-* Preserve trailing decimal separator in `FIX` mode with `NoTrailingDecimal`
-* Fix backspace and delete operation around number separators
-* Fix the definition of `cosh` for complex values (was computing `sinh`)
-* Accept uppercase and lowercase `.48s` when saving/restoring state
-* Accept both `Ω` or `Ω` as spellings for Ohm (different Unicode)
-* Only update the state file when disk operations are successful

-### Improvements

-* Add `arcsin`, `arccos` and `arctan` spellings
-* solver: Reorganize solver code
-* documentation: Udpate equation documentation with examples
-* Save UI patterns as hexadecimal numbers (also in `Modes` command)
-* Use only tabs in library.csv
-* Keep cursor at end of buffer when moving through history with word right
-* Clear selection when BSP is used with a non-empty selection
-* Ensure `debug_printf` always refreshes the screen
-* Switch to binary search for command parsing (~100x faster)
-* Rename some statistical functions for consistency
-* Fix the list of authors in the online help
-* doc: Update performance data

 ## Release 0.8.0 "Gabriel" - Symbolic operations, equations and library

 This release adds symbolic integration, differentiation and equation